alexferl/flask-simpleldap/README.md

 -------------------------

 The only major change from 0.x releases and 1.x is the underlying LDAP library changed from python-ldap to [pyldap](https://github.com/pyldap/pyldap) which is fork that adds Python 3.x support.
-Everything else SHOULD be the same, but don't hesitate to open an issue if encounter some problem upgrading from 0.x to 1.x.
+Everything else **SHOULD** be the same, but don't hesitate to open an issue if you encounter some problem upgrading from 0.x to 1.x.

 Resources